US retailers watch Black Friday traffic for a hoped-for holiday halo effect

 “It’s a great tradition," he said.
 "The stores are open really early.”

+The line to enter the shopping and entertainment center started forming at 3 p.m. on Thursday, Renslow said.
+About 14,000 visitors had entered within an hour of the mall's 7 a.m. opening, she said.

+“We are tracking one of our best Black Fridays ever,” she added.

-Many retail executives have reported customers becoming more discerning and increasingly focused on deals while at the same time remaining willing to splash out for important occasions like the start of the school year and the winter holidays, creating a halo effect.
+Many retail executives have reported customers becoming more discerning and increasingly focused on deals while at the same time remaining willing to splash out for important occasions, creating a potential halo effect that might keep financial worries from discouraging holiday shoppers.

-“Consumers have been saying the economy is terrible while continuing to spend for years now, so the outlook is probably better than they are telling us,” Bill Adams, the chief economist at Comerica Bank, said this week of shoppers’ moods heading into Black Friday.

-While planning for the holidays in the spring and summer, retail companies were wrestling with the Trump administration's volatile tariff policies.
-Many accelerated shipments of some merchandise before the tariffs took effect or decided to absorb some of the import tax costs instead of raising prices for customers.
+Some retailers accelerated shipments of merchandise before the Trump administration's tariffs on imported products took effect or decided to absorb some of the tax costs instead of raising prices for customers.

-Market research firm Circana said that 40% of all general merchandise sold in September saw a price increase of at least 5% compared with the first four months of the year.
-Toys, baby products, housewares, and team sports equipment were among the hardest hit categories.

-Still, analysts and mall executives cited solid momentum heading into Black Friday week.
-At the Mall of America in Bloomington, Minnesota, foot traffic in recent weeks surpassed the numbers from pre-pandemic 2019, said Jill Renslow, the mall's chief business development and marketing officer.
+Toys, baby products, housewares, and team sports equipment have been among the retail categories with the biggest price increases since April, according to market research firm Circana.
+Marshal Cohen, the firm's chief industry advisor, said the malls he visited on New York’s Long Island and in New Jersey on Friday grew busier as the day went on.

+Target drew long lines for its 6 a.m. opening by offering the first 100 customers free tote bags “filled with goodies” and the chance to win a prize product worth over $99, Cohen noted.
+Otherwise, “gone is Black Friday as we know it,” he said.
+“There’s no sense of urgency.”

 The growth in online sales also has been robust so far.
 From Nov.
 1 to Nov.
 23, U.S. consumers spent $79.7 billion, or 7.5% more than a year earlier, according to web tracking and analysis platform Adobe Analytics.
 They spent another $6.4 billion online on Thanksgiving Day, a 5.3% increase over last year, while taking advantage of better than expected deals, the firm said.

-“Clearly, there’s uncertainty,” Mastercard Chief Economist Michelle Meyer said.
+“Clearly, there’s uncertainty,” Mastercard Chief Economist Michelle Meyer said ahead of Black Friday.
 “Clearly, consumers feel on edge.
 But at the moment, it doesn’t seem like it’s changing how they are showing up for this season.”

-According to Adobe Analytics, Thanksgiving Day was the best time to shop online to get the deepest discount on sporting goods, but Black Friday is the best time to buy TVs, toys and appliances online.
-Cyber Monday, however, should be the best time to buy apparel and computers.